 Maintaining optimal water quality is essential for ensuring effective growth, survival, overall welfare, and the sustainability of fish rearing (Ehiagbonare&Ogunrinde, 2010).
 In this Study, temperature readings remained consistent, ranging from 26.47°C to 26.67°C. These values fall within the recommended range of 23 °C to 30 °C for optimal fish growth, as reported by Yanuhar et al. (2021).
 The pH values recorded in this study ranged from 7.15 to 7.41, aligning with the optimal pH range for catfish growth, as stated by Trisna&Sasanti (2013).
 Additionally, all dissolved oxygen (DO) levels measured in both the treatment and control groups were within the recommended range, as reported by Rahmawati et al. (2021).

 The treatments administered to Clariasgariepinus juveniles resulted in notable growth improvements; however, the observed growth was significantly different to that of the control group.
-Fish fed ORG2 had the highest growth performance, with a final mean weight (FMW) of 26.50±0.77 g, mean weight gain (MWG) of 17.92±0.79 g, and percentage weight gain (PWG) of 67.89±1.29%.
+Fish fed ORG2 had the highest growth performance, with a final mean weight (FW) of 26.50±0.77 g, mean weight gain (WG) of 17.92±0.79 g, and percentage weight gain (WG) of 67.89±1.29%.
 Elsayed and Salem (2018) reported a significant growth in Nile tilapia-fed diets containing orange peels.
 The replacement of fish meal with black soldier fly larvae (BSFL) meal in red drum (Sciaenops ocellatus) has been linked to reduced growth performance(Yamamoto et al. 2022).
 Florien et al. (2022) observed slower growth in Nile tilapia fed a diet containing 75% BSFL meal, whereas higher growth rates were recorded in fish-fed diets containing 25% and 50% BSFL meal.
 Higher inclusion levels of BSFL meal are believed to suppress feed digestibility and growth rates in farmed fish (Muin&Taufek, 2024).
 The amino acid profile of black soldier fly (BSF) larvae differs from that of fishmeal in terms of amino acid composition (Mohan et al., 2022).
 However, fishmeal contains higher levels of some amino acids such as taurine, which BSF larvae lack (Ravindran and Blair, 2017).
 BSF larvae contain relatively lower levels of aromatic amino acids, such as phenylalanine and tyrosine, compared to fishmeal (Oktaviana et al., 2022).

 BSF larvae serve as a promising sustainable protein source for animal feed, the amino acid profile has to enhance the dietary requirements of some aquaculture species, especially in terms of the conventional highly digestible and balanced profile of fishmeal (Yeganeh et al., 2023).